-I was scrolling through my newsfeed on Facebook, when I came across an article about a principal at a college in India.
-The article, which can be found here, talks about Swati Deshpande, principal of the Government Polytechnic College in Mumbai, India, who believes that the way women dress affects their reproductive health as well their as desire to have children.
+I was scrolling through my newsfeed on Facebook when I came across an article about a principal at a college in India.
+The article, which can be found here, talks about Swati Deshpande, principal of the Government Polytechnic College in Mumbai, India, who believes that the way women dress affects their reproductive health as well their as a desire to have children.

-As someone who has PCOS, I am shocked by the sheer stupidity of this statement.
+As someone who has PCOS, I am shocked by the sheer ignorance of this statement.
 But at the same time, it also kind of makes me sad to realize how little people know about the reproductive disorder.

 So, as someone who is as girly as one can get, but still has PCOS, let’s talk about it a little bit.